Henry Baldwin (judge): Groves v. Slaughter (1841)

-Baldwin issued a dissenting opinion concerning state sovereignty and interstate commerce in Groves v.
+Baldwin issued a concurring opinion concerning the police power and interstate commerce in Groves v.
 Slaughter (1841).
 The facts of the case include that John W. Brown, in Mississippi, purchased slaves from Slaughter of Louisiana.
 Groves and Graham had signed as guarantors a note of purchase for seven thousand dollars for the benefit of Brown, but when the note was due Brown refused to pay it.
 Groves contended that the Mississippi Constitution of 1832, which prohibited the importation of slaves merchandise after May 1, 1833, voided the note.
 Slaughter brought the suit to federal court, and the differing citizenships as well as the amount of legal tender involved met the requirement necessary for an appeal to the United States Supreme Court.
 When Groves lost his case in the federal circuit, he appealed to the Supreme Court.
 Justice Smith Thompson held the majority of the court, and concluded that a statute was necessary before Mississippi's constitutional provision would take effect, affirming the lower court ruling.
 Thompson avoided the question of whether the Mississippi Constitution violated the United States Constitution by infringing on the power of Congress to regulate interstate commerce.
 After McLean and Taney gave their opinions on the subject, Baldwin came forth with his own opinion "lest it be inferred" that his opinions coincided with that of the other justices.
-Baldwin, in one of his few opinions actually issued, vacated his usual moderate position in his defense of slave transit.

-In a concurring opinion, Baldwin rejected Taney's classical states' rights position that "the action of the several states upon this subject cannot be controlled by Congress…" Taney protected slavery in the South by cautioning Congress, while Baldwin was protecting the property rights of masters who might travel to free states by a shrewd states-rights assessment of the Constitution and rights of Congress delineated in Article I, Section 8.
-Responding to Justice McLean's pronouncement that "Ohio could not proscribe the productions of the south, nor the fabrics of the north, no one doubts its power to prohibit slavery."
-Baldwin agreed that Ohio (McLean's native state, which he had referred to) could ban the slave trade and even slavery itself, but he countered that transit of property including slaves, "is lawful commerce among the several states, which none can prohibit or regulate, which the constitution protects, and Congress may, and ought to preserve from violation."
-Baldwin further reserved the right to "prohibit the importation of slaves" by virtue of its police power.
-Contrary to McLean's interpretation of slaves as "persons," Baldwin looked to the "law of the states before the Constitution, and from the first settlement of the colonies" to show that they were property.
-Baldwin's shrewd and cogent dissenting opinion was a harbinger of Taney's Dred Scott decision to come, and his concurrent opinion would be the strict Constitutional model followed by lower federal courts and the United States Supreme Court in the years to come.
+In a concurring opinion, Baldwin opposed Taney and McLean's concurrences on questions about the commerce clause that were not needed to resolve the case.
+Chief Justice Taney had written separately to state that the importation of slaves "cannot be controlled by Congress".
+Baldwin argues for five pages his position that slaves are property "wherever slavery exists".
+Mary Sarah Bilder says Baldwin's purpose in making these arguments was "oblique".

+Paul Finkelman says that by seeking to protect "the rights of masters who might travel to free states" Baldwin's argument that slaves are property (not people) under the federal constitution was more "shrewd and realistic" than Taney's argument rejecting Congressional authority.

+Responding to Justice McLean's pro-abolition defense that laws abolishing slavery were "local in character" and within the rights of state sovereignty Baldwin agreed that any state could abolish slavery but transit of property including slaves, "is lawful commerce among the several states, which none can prohibit or regulate, which the constitution protects, and Congress may, and ought to preserve from violation."

+Finkelman compares McLean's abolitionist stand with Baldwin's arguments rejecting the proposition that slaves were "persons" under the Constitution: